excursion-expert/questionAndAnswer/README.md

 `npm run seed`

-To make sure the data has seeded...
+To make sure the data has seeded, run the following from the command line:

 ```
 mongo